 My research focus has two key branches.
 First, I work to understand the social determinants of mental health and illness.
-Drawing from a variety of theoretical perspectives, such as the Stress Process Model, I focus on four key determinants: social network structure, perceptions of social relationships, stress exposure and the self-concept.
-Second, drawing from social psychology and network theory, I study both the predictors and consequences of faculty networks.
-As part of the Faculty Network and Workload Study (FNWS), I collected two waves of data on faculty about their network ties to other faculty (research and friendship), academic climate perceptions (e.g., collegiality and organizational commitment), and productivity (in research, teaching and service).
-With these data, I examine how the structure of networks among faculty within academic departments varies across status characteristics, such as race and gender.
+Drawing from a variety of theoretical perspectives (e.g., Stress Process and Life Course), I focus on four key determinants: social network structure, perceptions of social relationships, stress exposure, and the self-concept.
+Second, drawing from social psychology and network theory, I study both the predictors and consequences of faculty social networks.
+Specifically, I examine how the structure of networks among faculty within and outside of their academic department varies across gender.
 I also study how a faculty member’s position within their department network shapes their perceptions of collegiality, job satisfaction and organizational commitment.

-At UNL, I have taught several different courses, such as courses in Research Methods and the Sociology of Mental Health at both the graduate and undergraduate level.
-I have also developed a graduate seminar in Gender and the Workplace and an undergraduate course on the Social Psychology of Inequality.
+At UNL, I have taught Research Methods and the Sociology of Mental Health courses at both the graduate and undergraduate level.
+I have also developed graduate seminars on Gender in the Workplace and Social Network Analysis.
+At the undergraduate level, I have developed a course on the Social Psychology of Inequality.

 Watanabe*, Megumi and Christina Falci.
 2017.
 “Faculty Friendships and Work Family Culture” Innovative Higher Education 42:113–125. https://doi.org/10.1007/s10755-016-9373-8